-- 1.26 Licence holders must ensure information about how and to whom to complain is prominently displayed: - (a) at stations, or is available from station staff between the hours of the first and last train's arrival and departure; and - (b) on websites; and - (c) on social media, for those licence holders who have a social media presence - 1.27 At multi-operator stations publicity must, where practicable, make clear the different contact points for complaints about different services. - 1.28 Material relating to the promotion of complaints handling, and the complaints handling procedure itself, must: - (a) avoid technical terms or explain these where they must be used - (b) be presented in plain language
+- 1.26 Licence holders must ensure information about how and to whom to complain is prominently displayed: - at stations2, or is available from station staff between the hours of the first and (a) last train's arrival and departure; and - (b) on websites; and

+- on social media, for those licence holders who have a social media presence (c) - At multi-operator stations publicity must, where practicable, make clear the 1.27 different contact points for complaints about different services. - 1.28 Material relating to the promotion of complaints handling, and the complaints handling procedure itself, must: - avoid technical terms or explain these where they must be used (a) - (b) be presented in plain language - 1.29 The complaints procedure must make clear how a complaint can be made and the different contact methods available, to whom it should be sent, and what the essential information is that a complainant needs to provide.
+It must also set out the licence holder's target timescales for responding to complaints. - 1.30 Licence holders that provide rail services in Wales should be aware of their existing legal obligations concerning the provision of information on complaints in both English and Welsh languages.

-&lt;sup>2 Licence holders can meet the requirement on information displays at stations by displaying contact information for channels that can accept complaints
+2 Licence holders can meet the requirement on information displays at stations by displaying contact information for channels that can accept complaints 10000 Martin and a state of the state of the

-- 1.29 The complaints procedure must make clear how a complaint can be made and the different contact methods available, to whom it should be sent, and what the essential information is that a complainant needs to provide.
-It must also set out the licence holder's target timescales for responding to complaints. - 1.30 Licence holders that provide rail services in Wales should be aware of their existing legal obligations concerning the provision of information on complaints in both English and Welsh languages. - 1.31 We consider it good practice for licence holders to make their working languages known to passengers via their CHP, along with any provision that they are able to make to respond to complainants in languages other than English. - 1.32 Licence holders must make available free of charge a current copy of the complaints procedure to any person who requests it.
+- 1.31 We consider it good practice for licence holders to make their working languages known to passengers via their CHP, along with any provision that they are able to make to respond to complainants in languages other than English. - 1.32 Licence holders must make available free of charge a current copy of the complaints procedure to any person who requests it.